Campfire Cooking In The Wild

 Jaffle iron, a great tool for campfire cooking

-• Butter your bread and put the buttered side onto the open jaffle iron.
+- Butter the bread and put the buttered side onto the open jaffle iron.

-• Pre-cook the bacon in the jaffle iron before putting in the bread, egg, tomato, cheese and spices.
+- Pre-cook the bacon in the jaffle iron before adding the bread, egg, tomato, cheese and spices.

 I always try to carry a large stainless steel pot along.
 I fill it with water and put it on the main fire for a supply of hot water for washing and showering.

-Try some of my favourite campfire recipes.
-And now you are ready to have your own campfire cooking fun.
+Try some of my favourite campfire recipes and enjoy your own campfire cooking fun.

 Related Articles